jockm/PresentationJson/README.md

 2. Open their return pipe immediately after requesting a new session.

 These steps will ensure the best performance of the server and client

+## Footnotes:

+[^posix] No attempt as been made to test if it will work on Windows, and no code has been written to facilitate it.
+It may be added in the future